*W.S.C.D.-Adventure Safari Extreme*

-(And more less at the Stewart Island, New Zealand)
+(And less at the Stewart Island, New Zealand)

 ***SOUTH AFRICA GANSBAAI***

-The South Africa white shark diving experience from Cape Town to Gansbaai n the Western Cape of South Africa offers one of the most spectacular one day adventures in the world.
+The South Africa white shark diving experience from Cape Town to Gansbaai n the Western Cape of South Africa offers one of the most spectacular one-day adventures in the world.
 This is one of only five places on earth where you can have this once in a lifetime experience within crystal clear water.
 Enjoy coming face-to-face with the amazing Great Whites on this shark diving experience from the safety of your viewing cage.
-Furthermore thousands of adrenaline enthusiasts, adventure fanatics and brave tourists have been enjoying this unrivalled attraction.
+Furthermore, thousands of adrenaline enthusiasts, adventure fanatics and brave tourists have been enjoying this unrivaled attraction.
 The journey to Gansbaai is often accompanied by pods of dolphins on the way before the Great Whites begin appearing and circling.